Letterbook/FEP/feps/fep-1b12.md

 The main task of a group is to distribute content among its followers.

 When a group receives a activity in its inbox, it SHOULD perform some automatic validation, such as checking for domain and user blocks.
 Groups MAY require additional validation, such as accepting content only from followers, or even manual approval from group moderators.
 In case an activity fails these checks, the group MAY respond to the sender with a `Reject` activity.
-Groups MUST discard any activities which do not include the group identifier in the `audience` field.

 In case the incoming activity is deemed valid, the group MUST wrap it in an `Announce` activity, with the original activity as object.
 The wrapped activity MUST be preserved exactly as it was received, without changing or removing any properties.
 This ensures that forwarded activities can be verified with [Object Integrity Proofs].
 Announce activities SHOULD get added to the group outbox.
 If the group exposes collections of threads and comments, relevant items should also be added to them.